For whom?

 Applying codes

-It is expected of all cultural institutions that they follow the Dutch Fair Practice Code, the Governance Code for Culture and the Code Diversiteit & Inclusie (Code for Diversity & Inclusion).
-Compliance with the Fair Practice Code automatically means that the organization implement the codes.
+Cultural institutions subscribe to the Fair Practice Code, the Culture Governance Code and the Diversity & Inclusion Code.
+Concisely outline how the institution views the codes, and how they are embedded in the organisation.
+Compliance with the Fair Practice Code automatically means that the institution implements the codes.

 Bank details

-If your application is approved, we need your bank account number in order to transfer funds.
-If the organisation has not previously submitted an application to the Mondriaan Fund or if the account number has changed since the previous application, please upload a recent bank statement clearly stating the name of the account holder and IBAN/bank account number of the applying institution.
-Applicants established in the Caribbean part of the Kingdom can provide a bank statement or other document from the bank stating the name of the account holder and bank account number.
+We need your bank account number to transfer funds if your application is granted.
+If you have not previously submitted an application to the Mondriaan Fund or if the account number has changed since the previous application, please upload a recent bank statement or other document from the bank stating the name of the account holder and bank account number.